Alternatives to Tenancy Deposit Protection

 This is certainly not the case.
 The legislation is quite clear.
 If the money is paid as a deposit to secure the tenant's obligations "under or in connection with" the tenancy then it is caught by the Scheme.
 The use of the works "in connection with" catches things which are related to the tenancy.
 Clearly, paying the utility bills is something relating to the tenancy.

 - An administration fee but with a rebate.
 This is clearly caught by the Tenancy Deposit Scheme.
 However, if a genuine administration fee labelled as such, which is non returnable, is collected this is not caught by the Scheme.
+In any event, from June 1st 2019 landlords and agents are prohibited from charging administrative fees for tenancies.

 Landlords who try to avoid complying with the tenancy deposit scheme run the risk of penalties.

-If you subscribe to a Code of Conduct then most Codes of Conduct provide that deposits much not be taken in advance of the tenancy agreement being signed up.
+If you subscribe to a Code of Conduct then most Codes of Conduct provide that deposits must not be taken in advance of the tenancy agreement being signed up.
 You are reminded to check the requirements regarding deposits if you are a member of a code and you should of course comply with these.

 If you haven't found the information you are looking for, try our Frequently Asked Questions (FAQ) page by clicking here.